AdobeDocs/commerce-webapi/src/pages/rest/modules/sales/index.md

 ## Other services for issuing refunds

-While we recommend you use the `Refund` services, Magento also provides the following `CreditmemoManagement` services you can use to issue a credit:
+While we recommend you use the `Refund` services, Commerce also provides the following `CreditmemoManagement` services you can use to issue a credit:

 *  `salesCreditmemoManagement`
 *  `salesCreditmemoRepository`